iWafflesi/liri-node-app/README.md

 # liri-node-app

-In this exmaple, i made a LIRI.
+In this example, i made a LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

 Liri can do the following commands
 ****************************************